 Leave A Legacy Minnesota serves as a forum for the exchange of gift planning resources.
 The resource library consists of materials provided by members like you as well as documents generated by LAL-MN group leaders.
 We invite you to download, share, and put these resources to good use as you engage in legacy conversations with donors and colleagues.

-- Leave A Legacy Fergus Falls Brochure
+- Leave a Legacy Regional Group Brochure

 - Starting a Leave A Legacy Group in Your Community

 - Writing Your Legal Will Doesn’t Have to Be Hard.
 Start Here.

 Legacy Giving at Lunch Discussion Series